petherin/concurrency-in-go-src/readme.md

 `newRandStream` function creates a goroutine that writes to the `randStream` channel.
 It will block on `randStream <- rand.Int()` until the main goroutine loops over the returned `randStream` and reads off 3 values.

 When `newRandStream` tries to write a fourth value it blocks.
-Its deferred Println message is never done,.
+Its deferred `Println` message is never done.

 The fix is to send `newRandStream` a channel to tell it to stop.